 How Child Custody Is Resolved In The Court System

-The family court systems in Ohio and West Virginia actually prefer when families can decide cases outside of courtroom.
+The family court systems in Ohio actually prefer when families can decide cases outside of courtroom.
 By utilizing the skill and experience of a sophisticated lawyer, you will be able to develop a solid parenting plan without ever having to step foot in court.

 At our law firm, we have drafted numerous parenting plans to resolve custody disputes over the years.
 We can help you put one together that will be approved and protect your child’s best interests.